 net stop fwlicsrv sc delete fwlicsrv

-Then proceed to install FotoWare License Server 11.16, and then configure it as described below.
-It is installed in C:\Program Files\FotoWare\FotoWare License Server 11.16.
+Install Fotoware License Server 11.19 and configure it as described below.
+It is installed in C:\Program Files\Fotoware\Fotoware License Server 11.19.

 Configuring the License Server

-- Start by placing the license file (.lic) file and the .opt file in the program files folder where the license server is installed (C:\Program Files\FotoWare\FotoWare License Server 11.16.)
+- Place the license file (.lic) file and the .opt file in the program files folder where the license server is installed (C:\Program Files\Fotoware\Fotoware License Server 11.19.)

-- Then start lmtools.exe in the same folder to configure the license server.
+- Start lmtools.exe in the same folder to configure the license server.

 - Go to the Config Services tab:

-- Now you need to supply the following information - see numbers in screenshot above.
+- Enter the following information - see numbers in the screenshot above.

-- Service Name (1): Give the service a logical name
+- Service Name (1): Enter a logical name for the service.

-- Path to the lmgrd file (2): Use the Browse button and locate the license server executable (lmgrd.exe).
-It should be located in C:\Program Files\FotoWare\FotoWare License Server 11.16
+- Path to the lmgrd file (2): Use Browse to locate the license server executable (lmgrd.exe).
+It should be located in C:\Program Files\Fotoware\Fotoware License Server 11.19

-- Path to license file (2): Use the Browse button to locate the license file.
+- Path to license file (2): Use Browse to locate the license file.

 We recommend storing both the license file and the opt file in the same folder as the program executables (point above)

-- Path to the debug log file (2): Use the Browse button to locate the log file.
-It is located in C:\ProgramData\FotoWare\FWLicenseServer64 and is called fwlicsrv.log.
+- Path to the debug log file (2): Use Browse to locate the log file.
+It is located in C:\ProgramData\Fotoware\FWLicenseServer64 and is called fwlicsrv.log.

-- Having filled out all of the above, select Use Services and Start Server at Power Up (3), and finally click on Save Service (4)
+- Select Start Server at Power Up and Use Services (3), and select Save Service (4)

-- Next, go to the Start/Stop/Reread tab and click on Start Server to start the service.
-(See screenshot below)
+- Go to the Start/Stop/Reread tab and select Start Server to start the service (see screenshot below).

 Changing the port number

-To run on another port than the default (27000), the LicenseFile.lic file must be updated.
+To run on a port other than the default (27000), the LicenseFile.lic file must be updated.
 The file can be opened in Notepad.